latest nhpb_banner 1__compressed2

 Help with Medical Bills

 Learn how households in northern Virginia and Fairfax County can get financial assistance.
-There are charities, churches and government agencies that offer support.
-Find how to apply for mortgage help, low income utility bill assistance, get money to pay rent and free food among other programs in Fairfax County.
+There are charities, churches and government agencies that offer support to help people pay bills.
+Find how to apply for mortgage help, low income utility bill assistance, or get money to pay rent and free food among other programs in Fairfax County.
 Clients can also get free gas or bus vouchers for work in northern VA.
 Find more information on financial assistance in Fairfax County VA near you below.

 Long term support is offered too.
-This include free foreclosure counseling, school supplies for their kids as well as debt help for stability.
+This includes free foreclosure counseling, school supplies for their kids as well as debt help for stability.
 The financial assistance as well as free stuff is extensive.
 Many housing resources are offered, including grants to help pay for a new home closing costs.
-There are also low income HUD section 8 rent vouchers, free Christmas gifts for kids, furniture, and other aid.
+There are also low income HUD section 8 rent vouchers, furniture, and other aid.

-Northern Virginia Family Service is a non-profit organization that offers Fairfax County residents with various resources, grants, and services that can help them make it through a difficult period.
+Northern Virginia Family Service is a non-profit organization that offers Fairfax County residents with various resources.
+There is grants money and services that can help them make it through a difficult period.
 Some of the programs offered are below.
-Contact them to apply, or learn more about these or other programs.
-Contact them at 703-385-3267.

 • Housing, mortgage, and foreclosure counseling services is offered by the non-profit.
-There are a few options, including HUD section 8, for people to get help with housing related concerns in the Fairfax area.
-The cost of leasing and renting is very high, and the agency tries to assist.
+The cost of leasing and renting in northern VA is very high, and the agency tries to assist.
+The goal is to arrange short term relief while helping people with long term stability, including income based homes.
 More on HUD section 8 vouchers.

-Good Shepherd Housing and Family Services provides qualified individuals with a grant of up to $250 to prevent evictions.
-There is other financial help including information on no wait-list housing as well.
+Good Shepherd Housing and Family Services provides qualified individuals with a grant to prevent evictions.
+There is other financial help including information on no wait-list housing near you as well.
 There may be funds to help pay for a renters first month's rent or security deposit.
 They also provide utility help, budget counseling, and other aid as indicated below.

-The charity organization Good Shepherd Housing and Family Services may also provide low-income utility bill help.
-They provide a cash grant of up to $250 that will prevent someone’s energy service from being disconnected or to pay an old utility bill.
-The phone number is (703) 768-9404.
+• The charity organization Good Shepherd Housing and Family Services may also provide low-income utility bill help.
+They provide a grant money that that will prevent someone’s energy service from being disconnected or to pay an old utility bill.
+The phone number is (703) 768-9404, with the location at 8253 Backlick Rd, Lorton, VA 22079.

 McLean, Share, Inc. is a non-profit organization that may be able to help people of McLean, Great Falls and Pimmit Virginia.
 The agency provides emergency financial assistance and cash grants to low-income as well as struggling families for payment of rent, utilities, cooling bills, or other emergencies.
 Money may even be available for medical and dental expenses.
 Dial (703) 229-1414.
 The address is 1367 Chain Bridge Rd, McLean, VA 22101.

-Herndon-Reston FISH, Inc. (HRFISH) is an charity organization that provides emergency financial assistance for residents in Herndon and Reston, Virginia.
-The assistance is primarily for low income residents who need help with rent, utilities, medications, emergency dental care, storage and car repair.
+Herndon-Reston FISH, Inc. (HRFISH) is an charity organization that provides emergency financial help for residents in Herndon and Reston, Virginia.
+The assistance is primarily for low income residents who need help with money given to help pay rent, utilities, or even medications.
+There is also emergency dental care, storage and car repair.

 Helping Hands Emergency Assistance - Herndon, FAITH helps people regardless of their religion or faith.
-Assistance may be available and qualified applicants can receive free food, new or discounted clothing, all of which is part of their free stuff.
+Assistance may be available and qualified applicants can receive free food, new or discounted clothing, all of which is part of their free stuff giveaways.

 Cornerstones / Reston Interfaith is a community action type agency for northern Virginia and Fairfax County.
-They offer a wide range of self-sufficiency, emergency financial assistance programs, and referrals.
+They offer a wide range of self-sufficiency.
+There is also financial help for bills in Fairfax County and referrals.
 Some of the major resources include the following.
 In some cases, the non-profit may issues loans as a form of emergency assistance.
 Or there is free government grant money for families facing a hardship.
-Call (571)323-9575.

 • Free food is available from a pantry.